Model theory of a non-degenerate representation of a unital C*-algebra: introduction

 A work related to this one is the one of Farah, Hart and Sherman who recently have showed that the theory of a $C^*$-algebra is not stable (See \cite{FaHaShe1} and \cite{FaHaShe2}).
 These papers and Farah's work point out one phenomenon: $C^*$-algebras have complicated model theoretical structure but their representations are very well behaved.
 This is similar to the case of the integers $\Z$: The theory $Th(\Z)$ is quite difficult from the model theoretic point of view, but some of its representations like torsion free abelian groups are very well behaved.

-This paper is divided as follows: In Section \ref{Representations} we give a summary of the tools of $C^*$-algebras that we will use in this paper.
-In Section \ref{sectiontheoryofH}, we give an explicit axiomatization of $Th(H,\p)$ and build the monster model for the theory.
+This paper is divided as follows: In Section \ref{sectiontheoryofHpi}, we give an explicit axiomatization of $Th(H,\p)$; many of the results from this section were proved by C.W.
+Henson but did not appear in print.
+In Section \ref{SectionModelsOfTpi} we give a description of the models of $Th(H,\p)$ and build the monster model for the theory.
 In Section \ref{sectiontypesquantifierelimination}, we characterize the types over the emtpy set as positive linear functionals on $\A$ and prove quantifier elimination.
-In section \ref{SectionDefinableAndAlgebraicClosures}, we characterize definable and algebraic closures.
-In Section \ref{Forking}, we give a geometric interpretation of forking and show weak elimination of imaginaries.
-Finally, in Section \ref{OrthogonalityAndDominationOfTypes}, we characterize orthogonality and domination of types.
+Finally, in section \ref{SectionModelCompanionForTA}, we build a model companion for the incomplete theory of all non-degenerate representations of a $C^*$-algebra $\A$.